 We have worked with small groups and large ones; helped people tell community stories and personal stories; created organizational digital stories and worked with youth in schools to create lightening fast stories in class.
-If there’s some kind of digital storytelling you’d like to learn how to do, get in touch…we’d love to learn more!
+If there’s a kind of digital storytelling you’d like to learn how to do, get in touch…we’d love to help!